BetMGM March Madness Promo Code: TCU vs. Arizona State - March 17

 Ready to place your bet?
 Click here to sign up and claim your BetMGM Promo today..

-If you haven't used BetMGM before but have been wanting to give it a try, getting registered is simple.
-First, use your computer, phone, or mobile device to sign up, and make sure you have a method of payment ready to make your first deposit.
-Then just click our link and let the BetMGM site or app guide you through the sign-up process.
+Wanting to use BetMGM to make a bet?
+Signing up is easy.
+Just grab your computer, phone, or mobile device, along with a method of payment for your first deposit.
+Then follow our link, and the BetMGM site or app will take you through the process.

 How to bet on the moneyline and spread

-Wanting to wager on the Sun Devils and Horned Frogs matchup but aren't sure how to get started?
-Here's a quick rundown.
-Some of the most common betting types include the moneyline, spread, and over/under.
-A moneyline bet means that you think one of the teams -- the Sun Devils (+185), for instance -- will win.
-It's that easy!
-If the Sun Devils win, and you bet $10, you'd get $28.50 back.
+If you're wanting to put money on the Horned Frogs and Sun Devils matchup but want some help getting started, here's a quick primer.
+Betting the moneyline, spread, and over/under are some of the most common ways to make bets.
+A moneyline bet means that you think one of the teams -- say, the Horned Frogs (-225) -- will win the game.
+Pretty simple, right?
+If you bet $10 with those odds, and they end up winning, you'd get $14.44 back in your pocket.

-Spread betting, like wagering on the Sun Devils at +5.5, is a tad more complicated.
-However, in certain situations, it can provide a bigger payout or a more realistic chance of winning your bet.
-In this case, the +5.5 means that the Sun Devils must either pick up the win, tie, or lose by no more than five points to "cover the spread."
-If the Horned Frogs win by at least six points, though, they will "cover" the spread, making them the correct choice.
+A spread bet, such as betting on the Horned Frogs at -5.5, is a bit more complicated, but it can offer a better payout in certain situations.
+In this case, the -5.5 means that the Horned Frogs must win by at least six points to "cover the spread."
+If they don't, the Sun Devils would be considered the team that "covered" and would be the correct choice.

 Other bets you can make